NethServer/ns8-core/core/agent/README.md

 - `<agent-id>/task/<task-id>/exit_code`, 0 if all steps were successful, otherwise the exit code of the failing step
 - `<agent-id>/environment`, copy of additional environment variables passed to the action steps.
-The values are stored in the local module filesystem and copied to Redis if the action has completed successfully
+The values are stored in the local module filesystem and copied to Redis if the action has completed successfully.

 The `validation-failed` status must be set manually with the `set-status` command, described below.
 When the `validation-failed` status is set, no more steps are invoked and the action exit code is set to 10 unless another non-zero exit code is returned by